Abdul00990/Scissor-Backend/README.md

 src/

-├── controllers/          # Contains all the controllers for handling requests

-├── middlewares/          # Middleware functions for authentication, role-based access, etc.

-├── models/               # Mongoose models for MongoDB collections

-├── routes/               # API route definitions

-├── services/             # Business logic encapsulated in service classes

-├── types/                # TypeScript type definitions

-├── utils/                # Utility functions
+  controllers/

+  middleware/

+  models/

+  routes/

+  services/

+  types/

+  app.ts

+  server.ts

+  swaggerConfig.ts

-├── logger.ts             # Logging configuration
+  logger.ts

-├── swaggerConfig.ts      # Swagger documentation setup

-└── app.ts                # Entry point of the application
+  ...
+tests/

+  ...
+.env

+tsconfig.json

+package.json

-Explanation of Key Folders and Files
+Explanation of Key Folders

 - controllers/: Houses the logic for handling requests and returning responses.
 Each controller is responsible for a specific set of endpoints, like authentication, URL management, and analytics.